| Facilities

 Service activities based on environmental themes can be used

-across all levels of badge work eg Grey Wolf, Green Citizenship,
+working towards peak awards eg Grey Wolf, Green Citizenship,

 Green Cord, Queen Scout, Baden Powell Award.

-A weekend Pack Camp run by the Environment team with the aim of
+A day run by the Environment team.

 Info & Bookings: